antonmedv/webcrypt/index.md

     title: About WebCrypt
     body: |
         <p>
-            <strong>WebCrypt</strong> is an open source in-browser encryption application.
+            <strong>WebCrypt</strong> is an open source software to encrypt messages in the browser.
         </p>

         <p>
-            WebCrypt is a fully secure way to transfer sensitive data, as no messages are stored on the server and to encrypt nothing is transmitted to the server, the whole encryption process is happening in your browser.
+            WebCrypt is a fully secure way to transfer sensitive data, as no messages are stored on the server and encryption does not require any data to be transmitted to the server, the whole encryption process is happening in your browser.
         </p>

         <p>